-This rich chocolate buttercream is my go-to, all-time favorite chocolate frosting because it takes about 5 minutes to make, is super creamy, and intensely flavorful.
+This rich chocolate buttercream is my favorite chocolate frosting because it takes about 5 minutes to make, is super creamy, and intensely flavorful.

 This is one of those go-to recipes that only requires a handful of ingredients, a few minutes of time, and comes out creamy, intensely chocolaty, and delicious every single time.